Beatles Answers

 What's distinctive

 At 4:19 it's among the very longest tracks in the canon (≥96th percentile).
-One of 101 UK songs led primarily by John.
+One of 101 songs led primarily by John.
 Recorded approximately 11 of 17 into the Abbey Road (1969) sessions.
-Carries the unique tag 'timothy-leary-campaign' — no other UK song shares it.
+Carries the unique tag 'timothy-leary-campaign' — no other song shares it.
+Take count: 39 (highest take number documented in Lewisohn (1988)).

 Opening line — "Here come ol' flat-top…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)